Thalassery: Geography

-Thalassery is in West Coast Of Indian subcontinent, in the northern part of Kerala State.
-The city has Dharmadam Panchayat in the north, Eranholi and Kodiyeri in the east New Mahé in the south and the Arabian Sea on the west.
+Thalassery lies on the west coast of the Indian subcontinent, in the northern part of Kerala State.
+The city has Dharmadam Panchayat in the north, Eranholi and Kodiyeri in the east New Mahe in the south and the Arabian Sea on the west.
 The palm-fringed terrain has a scenic coastline and features four rivers, canals and hills with orange-hued rock.
-One of the four rivers is the Mahé River (Mayyazhi river).
-During the British Raj, the Mahé River was nicknamed the English Channel, because it separated British-ruled Thalassery from French-ruled Mahé.
-Other rivers are Kuyyali river, Ummanchira river and Anjarakandi River.
-Muzhappilangad Beach, the sole beach where driving is possible in Kerala (with a 4 km long drivable area), is located within 6 km from the Downtown of Tellicherry.
+One of the four rivers is the Mahe River (Mayyazhipuzha).
+During the British Raj, the Mahe River was nicknamed the English Channel because it separated British-ruled Thalassery from French-ruled Mahe.
+Other rivers are Kuyyali River, Ummanchira River and Anjarakandi River.
+Muzhappilangad Beach, the sole beach where driving is possible in Kerala (with a 4 km long drivable area), is located within 6 km from the downtown part of Thalassery.

-Unlike southern Kerala, Thalassery region does not have lagoons (Kayal), although many rivers flow through the region.
+Unlike southern Kerala, the region of Thalassery does not have lagoons, although many rivers flow through it.
 Thalassery however has a large area of mangroves, which is now being protected.
 The coast has no delta formation.
 The coastal plain is only a few kilometres in width and is bordered by highlands.
 The north of Thalassery is Dharmadam, an island area surrounded by two rivers and the sea.
 On the eastern side, hilly areas start from Kuthuparamba.